 708.4.4 Out of Area Supply

-Out of Area supply may be made to premises that are not within an urban water supply area but are within practical distance for supply from the Council water mains.
-An Agreement for Supply must be entered into for each Out Of Area connection.
+Out of Area supply may be made to premises that are not within an urban water supply area, but are within practical distance for supply from the Council water mains.
+An Agreement for Supply must be entered into for each Out of Area connection.
 The following conditions will be included in or addressed in the Agreement:

 The volume of water Council can supply;